Notice

 • Create EDC contract definitions

-Trace-X implements a functionality to create the assets and their corresponding policies in the admin panel.
+Trace-X implements a functionality to create assets and their corresponding policies in the admin panel.

 Send quality notification